MagpieRook/Kvasaheim-Django/README.md

 ### Installing and Running Kvasaheim-Django
 1. Run `pip install -r requirements.txt`.
 This will automatically fetch, download, and install the pip packages required to run Kvasaheim-Django.
 2. Edit settings.py with DB information
-3. python manage.py migrate
+3. `python manage.py migrate` and `python manage.py collectstatic`
-4. python manage.py createsuperuser
+4. `python manage.py runserver`
-5. Login to localhost:8000 with google account
+5. Login to site with google account
-6. Login to localhost:8000/admin/ with superuser
-7. Make google account superuser
-8. Delete password superuser
-_Note: Working on an easier way to do steps 4-8._
+6. `python manage.py makesuperuser <google account username>`
+7. Click the "Admin" link next to your username to access the `/admin` site.

 ## Problem Documentation
 In its current form, the Problem has a few intricacies that need to be addressed.